To, The Shareholders

 a) AUDIT COMMITTEE:

-supervision of the Management?s financial reporting process, to ensure accurate and
+supervision of the Management's financial reporting process, to ensure accurately and

 timely disclosures, with the highest levels of transparency, integrity and quality of